 If you're undertaking any social media advertising on Facebook, ensure you've installed the Facebook Pixel.
 This will allow you to accurately target and retarget prospects on a more granular level and measure activity.

 Customer satisfaction is another important metric in marketing.
 Remember marketing isn't just about acquisition and generating leads.
 In large businesses customer satisfaction is measured more formally with quarterly 'Net Promoter Score' surveys.
 However, there are still ways you can measure this in a small business.
 To start you’ll need a reading of how satisfied your customers are at the moment compared with at the end of the year/or the period you want to measure.
 You can do this through a customer satisfaction survey using Survey Monkey or sign up to a rating site such as TrustPilot.

 Vanity URLs are incredibly useful for measuring marketing campaigns.
 This enables you to drive customers to specific landing pages so you can track the number of visits.
-I use bitly so I can track all my activity.
+We are big fans of bitly so we can track all our marketing activity.
 This practice is also known as a branded link or a custom short URL and creates a memorable URL that redirects visitors from one location to another.
 Specific URLs can be created for different activities, like a social media advert or within an email.

 Databases are also key sources of information for a marketer.
-These are always my starting point when I undertake a marketing review for a client.
+These tend to be the starting point for us at Sharp Thinking when undertaking a marketing review for a client.
 Ensure you’re tracking where leads have come from and collate customer information into a central database.
 You don't have to invest in a complex CRM system if you're just starting out or a small business.

 3. Break down your marketing objectives

 Despite many preconceptions, marketing isn't about generating quick sales.
 Marketing is the start of the process which defines the brand, the message and who to target.
 The end result is to target the right prospects and make sales easier by marketing to the right audience.